 Finding the Right CTO and School Tech Team MembersSchool boards, administrators and superintendents often put all of their faith, and budget, behind new technology in hopes of reaching children and improving results.
 Unfortunately, that’s only half of the equation.
 Each district needs an effective school technology team to turn all of this new equipment, software and support into a useful endeavor.

-Five post Chief Financial Officer round-up.
+Five post Superintendent round-up.
 This week we’re featuring five articles from around the web on one topic.
-Our topic this week is making district financials understandable.
+Our topic this week is reflecting on the lessons learned in 2016.

 By Dennis Pierce